Listening To The Music The Machines Make - Inventing Electronic Pop 1978-1983

 Listening to the Music the Machines Make - Paperback Edition

-Listening To The Music The Machines Make was published in paperback in the UK on April 18th 2024 and is now available to purchase from all good online and offline bookshops.
+Listening To The Music The Machines Make was published in hardback in November 2022 and in paperback in April 2024.
+The hardback is sold out in most shops but a paperback edition is now available to purchase from all good online and offline bookshops.

 BUY THE BOOK

-With the exception of North America the English language version of Listening To The Music The Machines Make was published everywhere on November 17th 2022 and is now available to purchase from all good online and offline bookshops.
+With the exception of North America the English language version of Listening To The Music The Machines Make was published everywhere on November 17th 2022, and was followed by a paperback edition on April 18th 2024.
+The hardback is sold out in most shops but a paperback edition is now available to purchase from all good online and offline bookshops.

-Listening To The Music The Machines Make was published in hardback in North America on January 26th 2023 and is now available to order from all good North American online and offline bookshops.
-A paperback edition will be published in August 2024.
+Listening To The Music The Machines Make was published in hardback in North America on in January 2023 and in a paperback edition in August 2024 and both editions are now available to order from all good North American online and offline bookshops.

 BUY THE BOOK

-With the exception of North America the English language version of Listening To The Music The Machines Make was published in paperback everywhere on April 18th 2024 and is now available to purchase from all good online and offline bookshops.
+With the exception of North America the English language version of Listening To The Music The Machines Make was published in paperback everywhere in April 2024 and is now available to purchase from all good online and offline bookshops.

 SIGNED COPIES